pojntfx/multiplex/README.md

 Multiplex is an app to watch torrents together, providing an experience similar to Apple's [SharePlay](https://support.apple.com/en-us/HT212823) and Amazon's [Prime Video Watch Party](https://www.amazon.com/adlp/watchparty).

-It enables you to ...
+It enables you to:

-- **Stream any torrent**: By utilizing the mpv video player, Multiplex has support for a wide range of video and audio formats.
+- **Stream any file directly** using a wide range of video and audio formats with the mpv video player
-- **Synchronize playback between remote peers**: Thanks to [weron](https://github.com/pojntfx/weron), Multiplex can be used to host online watch parties by synchronizing playback position, magnet links and other data between peers.
+- **Host online watch parties while preserving your privacy** by synchronizing video playback with friends without a central server using [weron](https://github.com/pojntfx/weron)
-- **Circumvent BitTorrent protocol censorship**: By splitting the core [hTorrent HTTP to BitTorrent gateway](https://github.com/pojntfx/htorrent) and UI into two separate projects, Multiplex can be used without having to connect a client to the BitTorrent protocol.
+- **Bypass internet restrictions** by optionally separating the [hTorrent HTTP to BitTorrent gateway](https://github.com/pojntfx/htorrent) and user interface into two separate components

 ## Installation